vassik/vending-machine/README.md

 3. To run: ```java -jar target/machine-0.0.1-SNAPSHOT.jar```
 4. Application API can now be accessed at: ```http://localhost:8080/swagger.html```

-Alternatively, we can simply run ```./rvm.sh```.
+Alternatively, we can simply clone the repo and run ```./rvm.sh```.
 The script will build and run a docker image locally.

 ### CI
 Application utilizes GitHub actions to implement the CI pipeline.
 The pipeline is locations in the